k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/v0-0-01-dir/training-program-dir/exam-rule-dir/README.md

     * **Success:** A successful outcome will allow you to proceed to the next stage of the training program and begin preparing for the subsequent exam.
     * **Unsuccessful:** If you are unsuccessful, you will remain at the current stage and be required to revisit and reinforce the necessary topics.

-* **Training Duration:** The average training program is designed to last one month, 5 weeks.
+* **Training Duration:** The average training program is designed to one month, 5 weeks.
 However, individual progress may vary, with some candidates completing the program sooner and others requiring slightly more time.

 <h1 id="Exam-Procedure">Exam Procedure</h1>